-Once Inger taught Mikah how to use the cane, Mikah thanked her before going down to engineering.
+After Inger got the cane and taught Mikah how to use it, Mikah thanked her before going down to engineering.
 Inger told Mikah she was likely to be calling a port taxi soon, to head out to the concert.
 Mikah said she might still join the administrator, if she had time and, asked where the concert was?
-At the same time, Inger told her to just leave the cane in her stateroom once she was done with it.
+At the same time, Inger told her to just leave the cane in her stateroom when she was done with it.
 Inger bounced the concert info from her Ident to Mikah's, and told the Knight she was headed to station offices to grab a free ticket.
 So Mikah should comm her to grab two if she decided to come.

 Mikah made her way below decks with the cane and asked, "what's up?"
 Brian explained that Zimzod asked him to take a look at a computer chip, as he held it up.
 As Mikah recognized the chip, Brian said the shiny surface she and Zimzod had noticed before was, in fact, a micro-LED surface.
 It should emit light into a lens of some sort, to project an image.
 He continued to explain everything he and Zimzod covered.
 Then, they talked about how to get a map of the stone before it was cut, to try replacing it somehow.
 Mikah suggested they could call the Countess for the original specs.
 Then they could possibly do the work that might let them recreate the intended 3D image.
 Taking this in stride, Mikah simply moved to a comm panel while saying, "I'll call the Countess."